marcvaldez/Socket-Programming-Tutorial/README.md

 - Allows direct sending and receiving of IP packets without any protocol-specific transport layer formatting (basically skips the transport layer)
 - Has no concept of ports
 - Can be used if you want to implement your own transport protocol
-- Also used by network utility programs such as nmap and ping
+- Also used by network utility programs such as nmap, ping, etc.

 ## Socket API
 - A collection of functions/methods/commands usually provided by the operating system to enable programs to use sockets and communicate with other programs.

-## Where Do Sockets Fit in the OSI or TCP/IP model?
+## Where do sockets fit in the OSI or TCP/IP model?
 ![Sockets in the OSI Model](/docs/SocketsontheOSIModel.png)

 ## Berkeley Sockets
 - Originally used as an application programming interface (API) for sockets in the BSD operating system
-- Also known as BSD Socket API
 - Created by a group of researchers in University of California, Berkeley in the 1980s
-- Became the de facto standard for socket APIs and also the basis for most modern socket API implementations such as Linux sockets, POSIX sockets, and Windows sockets (Winsock)
+- Became the de facto standard for socket APIs and also the basis for most modern socket API implementations such as Linux sockets, POSIX sockets, and Windows sockets

 ## List of Common Socket API Functions